vadim0x60/keeptalking/README.md

 ## Example

 You will find a detailed example in [example.py](example.py).
-It takes the openrouter model catalog and reads text description of each model to filter out specialized models like coding or edit models, then runs a small test on each to check if they are working.
+It takes top 10 models from openrouter's model catalog and reads text description of each model to filter out specialized models like coding or edit models, then runs a small test on each to check if they are working.